Execute

 print(results.counts)

-And the direct mapping between the bit strings and the measured variables can aldo be extracted:
+Extract the direct mapping between the bit strings and the measured variables:

 print(results.parsed_states)

-The notation of wether the bit strings are interpreted with the least significant bit (LSB) on the right or on the left can also be extracted:
+Extract the notation indicating whether the bit strings are interpreted with the least significant bit (LSB) on the right or left:

 print(results.counts_lsb_right)

-All the above should enable one to analyze the results and post-process them in Python as needed.
+All the above options allow you to analyze the results and post-process them in Python as needed.

 Verify Your Understanding - Recommended Exercise